-You may have heard recently that it’s now impossible to study in Japan if you are over 30 years old.
-Luckily for those who fall in that category, this isn’t actually true and it’s actually never too late to chase your Japanese language dreams.
+You may have heard that it’s impossible to study in Japan over 30 years old.
+Luckily for those who fall in that category, this isn’t actually true and it’s never too late to chase your Japanese language dreams.

 But, there are some things you should be aware of before you go ahead and apply for a student visa.